Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Introduction

 Treating the case of nonsmooth $\xi$, in particular equal to a characteristic function of a ball or cube in \eqref{defFluct}, i.e. evaluating the number of points in a given region, remains a (significantly more) delicate problem.
 In particular one would like to show whether {\it hyperuniformity} (see \cite{To}) holds, i.e. whether the variance of the number of points in boxes is smaller than that of a Poisson point process.

-In terms of temperature regimes, the study of fluctuations for large temperature regimes is only beginning to attract attention, see the recent work of \cite{hardylambert} on the $CUE_\beta$ in dimension~$1$, for the regime $\beta = 1/N$.
+The study of fluctuations of linear statistics is much more developed for ensembles in dimension 1, particularly log gases (or $\beta$-ensembles), see the works of \cite{joha,shch,BorGui1,BorGui2,llw,bmp}, and also recently Riesz gases \cite{boursier}.
+In terms of temperature regimes, the study of fluctuations for large temperature regimes has only recently attracted attention, also mostly for log gases or $\beta$-ensembles in dimension $1$, see \cite{bgp,nt1,nt2} and \cite{hardylambert} (itself based on the Stein's method approach of \cite{llw}).

 In terms of studying fluctuations for dimensions larger than 2, the main progress was made in work of Chatterjee \cite{chatterjee}, followed by Ganguly-Sarkar \cite{ganguly}, who analyzed a {\it hierarchical Coulomb gas model}.
 This is a simplified model, introduced by Dyson, in which the interaction is coarse-grained at dyadic scales.
 They studied it in a temperature regime that corresponds to $\beta = N^{1/3}$ (i.e. very low temperatures) in our setting.
 They obtained bounds on the variance of number of points in boxes and of linear statistics, but still no CLT.
-In dimension~3, our result at small $\beta$ is the first Central Limit Theorem for the true Coulomb gas model.

 In the physics literature, the papers \cite{jlm,lebowitz} (see also \cite{martinreview,martinyalcin}) contain a well-known prediction of an order $N^{1-1/\d}$ for the variance of the number of points in a domain, however there is no prediction for the order of fluctuations of smooth linear statistics.
 In \cite{chatterjee} the order of fluctuations of smooth linear statistics was speculated upon ($N^{1/3}$ vs. $N^{1/6}$) with supporting arguments from the example of orthogonal polynomial ensemble treated in \cite{bhardy} in favor of $N^{1/3}$, and finally it was shown in \cite{ganguly} to be in $N^{1-2/\d}$, again still for the hierarchical model instead of the full model and for $\beta$ of order $N^{1/3}$.